Coupling between magnetism and band structure in a 2D semiconductor

 The agreement between calculations and experiments goes further.
-The coloured arrows in Fig.~\ref{ComparisonDFT} are taken from the experimental tunneling data in Fig.~\ref{analysis}c and positioned as such in the band structure to correspond to allowed optical transitions between bands of the same spin, with maxima and minima located at the same $k$ value.
-It turns out that they reflect all transitions that can be expected from the calculations to give rise to measurable PL lines.
-In particular, the high-energy PL line seems to arise from a transition between a deep valence band and the lowest conduction band with the same spin.
-The agreement between the experimental and the calculated energy differences --corresponding to the arrow lengths-- are striking.
+The colored arrows in Fig.~\ref{ComparisonDFT}, taken from the tunneling data in Fig.~\ref{analysis}d, are positioned in the band structure such that they correspond to allowed optical transitions between bands of the same spin, having maxima and minima located at the same $k$-value.
+Although they do not contain any information about the spin structure, they do match the transitions expected from the calculations to give rise to measurable PL lines.
+The calculations also explain why a sharp high-energy PL line survives at 1.99~eV despite overlapping with a continuum of states.
+That is because the band hosting the recombining electron is the lowest energy conduction band with spin opposite to that of the band at the conduction band minimum.
+Therefore, electrons cannot relax to lower energy unless they flip their spin, and have therefore time to decay radiatively.

+Finally, the conductance peak B in Fig.~\ref{analysis} seen by STS near the valence band edge corresponding to the band manifold near the $\Gamma$-point does not contribute to any of the lines seen by PL.
+This is fully consistent with the DFT calculations because there is no transition at the $\Gamma$-point which complies with the requirements for a possible optical transition, namely an empty band minimum and a filled band maximum for the same spin at the same momentum.
+The green and red arrows in Fig.~\ref{ComparisonDFT} involve occupied states at the conduction band edge at finite momentum and deep inside the conduction band at the $\Gamma$-point.